jules-krohn/Project4_music/README.md

 - Aron Lecznar
 - Natalia Phipps

+Note: If you would like to run this recommender in your system, we recommend downloading the DataRecFinal.ipynb file and running it in google colab.

 # Data Visualizations

 We wanted to create some visualizations in regards various music features and trends.
 The visualizations can be found in this tableau link: https://public.tableau.com/app/profile/aron3046/viz/Spotify_Song_Visualizations/Story1.
 Although this is a different dataset than the one we used in our model, it helped provide insights into how music has evolved over time.
 Here are a few screenshots of those visuals: